DarkGhostHunter/Laraguard/README.md

     php artisan vendor:publish --provider="DarkGhostHunter\Laraguard\LaraguardServiceProvider" --tag="migrations"
     php artisan migrate

-This will create a table to handle the Two Factor Authentication information for each model you want to attach to 2FA.
+This will create a table to handle the Two-Factor Authentication information for each model you want to attach to 2FA.

-Add the `TwoFactorAuthenticatable` _contract_ and the `TwoFactorAuthentication` trait to the User model, or any other model you want to make Two Factor Authentication available.
+Add the `TwoFactorAuthenticatable` _contract_ and the `TwoFactorAuthentication` trait to the User model, or any other model you want to make Two-Factor Authentication available.

 ```php
 <?php